 Screening tests and health counseling are a key part of managing your health.
 A screening test is done to find disorders or diseases in people who don't have any symptoms.
 Screening tests are not used to diagnose.
 They are used to find out if more testing is needed.
 The goal may be to find a disease early so it can be treated with more success.
 Or the goal may be to find a disease early so you can make lifestyle changes.
 You may need regular checkups to help you reduce your risk of disease.

 Below are guidelines for men ages 65 and older.
-Talk with your healthcare provider.
+Talk with your health care provider.
 Make sure you’re up-to-date on what you need.

 Screening